-It can take a few years to reach maturity but is a fascinating Aloe at all stages of its growth cycle.
-After a few years, spikes of beautiful pink or red flowers may emerge, which when pollinated will produce hundreds of seeds.
-Plants usually flowers in spring and early summer.
+It can take a few years to reach maturity, but it is a fascinating plant at all stages of its growth cycle.
+After a few years, spikes of beautiful pink or red flowers may emerge, which, when pollinated, will produce hundreds of seeds.
+Plants usually bloom in spring and early summer.

 Aloe polyphylla is the National flower of Lesotho.

 Spiral Aloe is one of the most ornamental Aloes but extremely difficult to grow in cultivation.
 Plants that have been removed from their habitat usually do not survive for more than a few years.
 It is a criminal offense to remove plants or seeds of Spiral Aloe from the natural habitat or to buy plants from roadside vendors.